 3. Keep Your Eyes Looking Around

-It can be very easy to find your eyes glued to the car in front, or simply to the long, straight road ahead of you.
+Finding your eyes glued to the car in front of the long, straight road ahead can be easy.
 However, this is a mistake and can lead to accidents.

 Train yourself to keep your eyes moving.
-Keep scanning the road ahead, moving your eyes, not your head unless you’re changing lanes.
+Keep scanning the road ahead, moving your eyes, only your head if you’re changing lanes.

 If you become focused on just one point, you can be at risk of a phenomenon known as target fixation.
 This can lead to accidents, so take our advice and keep those eyes alert and moving.